Find Affordable College Courses

 $15,659 Average Tuition & Fees

-Colorado State University - Pueblo ranked #7 on this year’s Best Value General Biology Schools in the Rocky Mountains Region list.
-Located in the midsize city of Pueblo, Colorado State University - Pueblo is a public college with a medium-sized student population.
+Colorado State University - Pueblo did quite well in this year’s ranking of the best value schools for general biology students.
+It came in at #7 on the list.
+Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public school with a medium-sized student population.

-Colorado State University - Pueblo undergraduate students pay an average of $15,659 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Colorado State University - Pueblo are $15,659 a year.
 Biology majors at Colorado State University - Pueblo take out an average of $25,704 in student loans while working on their egree.

 #8